lll-jy/golang-usermanager/README.md

 `sql.Open("mysql", "{user}:{password}@{host}/{database}")` in `cmd/usermanager/main.go#setDb()` matches the settings on
 the local device.
 In particular, make sure the database exists.

-In addition, check the paths in `cmd/paths/paths.go` under the switch case of `main` are valid.
-In particular, one needs to check the `FileBasePath` directs to some valid place from the temporary file default directory.

 In the `entry-task` directory, run
 ```shell
 go run cmd/usermanager/main.go